Center-of-Excellence-AI-for-Structures/DSMC/README.md

 ## License

-The code of this work is licensed under a
-(see [CC-BY-SA-4.0](LICENSES/CC-BY-SA-4.0.txt) file)
+The code of this work is licensed under a CC-BY-SA-4.0 license (see [CC-BY-SA-4.0](LICENSES/CC-BY-SA-4.0.txt) file)

 The provided dataset is licensed under MIT license (see [MIT](LICENSES/MIT.txt) file)

 Copyright notice:
-Technische Universiteit Delft hereby disclaims all copyright interest in the program “Deep Soft Monotonic Clustering (DSMC) model” (meaning the source code files licensed under CC-BY-SA 4.0 as explained above).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “Deep Soft Monotonic Clustering (DSMC) model” (meaning the source code files licensed under CC-BY-SA-4.0 as explained above).
 It is a Python code used for the paper "A robust generalized deep monotonic feature extraction model for label-free prediction of degenerative phenomena".
 Henri Werij, Dean of Faculty of Aerospace Engineering, Technische Universiteit Delft.

-&copy; 2025, P. Komninos
+## Cite this repository

+If you use this software, please cite it as below:

+**How to cite this repository**: Komninos, P. et al., 2025.
+Deep Soft Monotonic Clustering (DSMC) model.
+Software. [https://doi.org/10.4121/7da5aa45-e44b-4fa3-9407-8bf61e835d99](https://doi.org/10.5281/zenodo.15234519)

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/